 - Variant (or completely different) name and/or logo.

-This photo shows a common knockoff model (left) next to a real Solowheel (right).
+This photo shows a knockoff model (left) next to a real Solowheel (right).

-Here is a comparison by Vincent Bourdeau of The Solowheel VS the IPS 101:
+Here is a comparison by French distributor, Vincent Bourdeau of the Solowheel VS the IPS 101:

-As you can see from the chart, the most noticeable differences between the Solowheel and the IPS 101 is that the IPS 101 cannot handle the power requirements for quick acceleration and reliable power when accelerating or coming to a stop.
-The IPS comes in 3 ranges, and the one tested against The Solowheel in the chart above is a class 3, the highest “most-powerful” IPS available.
+As you can see from the chart, the most important differences between the Solowheel and the IPS 101 is that the IPS 101 cannot handle the power requirements needed for acceleration and maneuvering.
+The IPS wheel is unsafe: theirs spins freely when off the ground while the Solowheel motor turns off immediately.
+The IPS comes in 3 distance ranges, and the one tested against the Solowheel in the chart above is a class 3, the highest “most-powerful” IPS available.
+It also contains a 324 watt-hour battery that makes it illegal to take onto airplanes.

 If you’re ever uncertain about the authenticity of a unit, you can ask us at (360) 833-2357 or firstname.lastname@example.org.